Roger de Mowbray (died 1188): Career under Stephen

 Soon after, in 1138, he participated in the Battle of the Standard against the Scots and, according to Aelred of Rievaulx, acquitted himself honourably.

 Thereafter, Roger's military fortunes were mixed.
 Whilst acknowledged as a competent and prodigious fighter, he generally found himself on the losing side in his subsequent engagements.
 During the anarchic reign of King Stephen he was captured with Stephen at the battle of Lincoln in 1141.

 Soon after his release, Roger married Alice de Gant (d. c.
 1181), widow of Ilbert de Lacy and daughter of Walter de Gant.
 Roger and Alice had two sons, Nigel and Robert.
-Roger also had at least one daughter, donating his lands at Granville to the Abbeye des Dames in Caen when she became a nun there.
+Roger also had at least one daughter, donating his lands at Granville to the Abbaye aux Dames in Caen when she became a nun there.

 In 1147, he was one of the few English nobles to join Louis VII of France on the Second Crusade.
 He gained further acclaim, according to John of Hexham, defeating a Muslim leader in single combat.